rcos/rcos-handbook/docs/overview/one_page.md

 | **C** | Repeatedly misses mentor/class meetings or does not make up unexcused absences.
 Does not give any workshops.                                    |
 | **D** | Misses many meetings and does not attempt to make up unexcused absences.  |
 | **F** | Makes no effort to regularly attend meetings.    |

-## Additional Information for Course Information Section:
-### Additional Lectures

-For CSCI-1700 and CSCI-2700, students will be required to attend additional lectures on Fridays for approximately the first half of the semester, to receive instruction in open-source tools, culture, licensing, and other background that will help prepare them to fully participate in open-source communities and succeed in their projects.
-These lectures will be accessible to, but not required for students in CSCI-4700 and CSCI-4710.
-Attendance, and/or homework assigned from these lectures will be used to give students in the introductory sections a grade boost relative to the more experienced students taking RCOS at the 4000 level.

 ## Semester Outline